awsdocs/amazon-eks-user-guide/doc_source/managing-ebs-csi.md

 # Manage the Amazon EBS CSI driver as an Amazon EKS add\-on<a name="managing-ebs-csi"></a>

 To improve security and reduce the amount of work, you can manage the Amazon EBS CSI driver as an Amazon EKS add\-on\.
-For information about Amazon EKS add\-ons, see [Amazon EKS add\-ons](eks-add-ons.md)\.
+For information about Amazon EKS add\-ons, see [Use AWSAPIs to install/update cluster components with EKS add\-ons](eks-add-ons.md)\.
 You can add the Amazon EBS CSI add\-on by following the steps in [Get the Amazon EBS CSI driver add\-on](#adding-ebs-csi-eks-add-on)\.

 If you added the Amazon EBS CSI add\-on, you can manage it by following the steps in the [Update the Amazon EBS CSI add\-on](#updating-ebs-csi-eks-add-on) and [Remove the Amazon EBS CSI add\-on](#removing-ebs-csi-eks-add-on) sections\.